What are metal plans?

 The actuarial value amounts described above are calculated across an entire standard population of enrollees.
 For an individual person, the percentage of costs covered by the plan in a given year will depend on how much health care the person needs.

 A person with significant claims may pay only a tiny fraction of the total costs, whereas a person who only has a few doctor visits in the year may pay all or most of the costs, depending on the plan structure.
-And a person who is healthy enough to only need preventive care during the year might end up with 100% of their health care costs covered by the plan, regardless of what metal level they have, since specific preventive care is covered with no out-of-pocket costs regardless of the metal level.
+And a person who is healthy enough to only need preventive care during the year might end up with 100% of their health care costs covered by the plan, regardless of what metal level they have, since specific preventive care is covered with no out-of-pocket costs at all metal levels.6

 Do out-of-pocket limits apply to all plans?

 The metal designations apply to plans both in and out of the exchanges.
-Regardless of the metal level, non-grandfathered, non-grandmothered private plans regulated by the ACA cannot have out-of-pocket maximums that exceed $9,450 for an individual and $18,900 for a family in 2024 (those limits drop to $9,200 and $18,400, respectively, in 20254).
+Regardless of the metal level, non-grandfathered, non-grandmothered private plans regulated by the ACA cannot have out-of-pocket maximums that exceed $9,200 for an individual and $18,400 for a family in 2025.7 Those limits increase significantly, however, for 2026, growing to $10,600 for an individual and $21,200 for a family.

 Plans can have lower out-of-pocket limits, and it's common to see that on Gold and Platinum plans.
 Silver plans with built-in cost-sharing reductions will also have lower out-of-pocket limits, as that's one of the key aspects of how cost-sharing reductions work.